jumiverse/jumiverse.github.io/_posts/2023-03-01-drama-triangle.md

 “When you take charge of your life, there is no longer a need to ask permission of other people or society at large.
 When you ask permission, you give someone veto power over your life.” - Geoffrey F. Abert
 </div>

-Learn what games poeple play and how you can break this loop and improve your reltionship and communication
+Learn what games poeple play and how you can break this loop and improve your relationship and communication.

 # Goal
 Clearly stating what you need instead of playing the game of "the victim, rescuer and villain."

+# Steps

 1. Spot the game
 2. Identify your go to role